 Add examples

 Users love reading about examples to help them empathize with the author’s points.
-In fact, a lot of self-help and self-developmental books rely heavily on historical allusions to prove their points.
+In fact, many self-help and self-developmental books rely heavily on historical allusions to prove their points.
 These examples also give a realistic expectation for the readers and a sense of hope: if a person did it once before, who’s to say they can’t do it, too?

-Adding examples can not only add to your word count but also help expound the point you are trying to make.
+Examples can add to your word count and help expound the point you are trying to make.

 Use quotations